gabrielmaneru/vulkanEngine/README.md

-# Gaia
-# The goal of this project is to develop a versatile 3D game engine.
+# The goal of this project is to learn the basics of Vulkan